When are your worship services?

 Can I get married at Beach United Church?

 Yes, we conduct weddings at Beach United.
-Contact the church office to discuss your wedding plans with one of our ministers and to arrange the rental of our main hall.
+Contact our Event Coordinator to discuss your wedding plans with one of our ministers and to arrange the rental of our main hall.

 Can I rent your church hall for my wedding, even if it isn’t a Christian ceremony?

+Yes.
+Absolutely!
 If you are from another denomination or faith, you may rent Beach United’s main hall for your ceremony.
-Contact the church office to discuss the arrangements.
+Contact our Event Coordinator to discuss the arrangements.

 Do you visit congregation members?

 Yes, we have a number of volunteers from the congregation who faithfully visit those who are in the hospital or confined to homes.
 Also, our ministers offer confidential pastoral care to those who are grieving, struggling with depression or critically ill.
 Please contact the church office to request a visit.

 How do you help people in your local community and around the world?